joinpursuit/Pursuit-Core-iOS/lessons/unit6/avplayerviewcontroller/README.md

 If you want to play insecure endpoints, you'll need to set ```NSAllowsArbitraryLoadsForMedia``` to true in Info.plist.

-formats
-m3u8
-mov
-allows arbitrary video loads

-get video onto simulator

-player is not the viewcontroller

-code and storyboard

 ## Demo

 We're going to alter our Image Picker project to enable the display of video.